mboroff/testbuildn1mmdashboard/README.md

 Reboot the pi.
 When it boots back up use VNC Viewer to access the Pi.

 To use:
-    1) Download the files to /home/pi/Downloads and use file manager properties on the zip file to extracte the files.
+    1) Download the files to /home/pi/Downloads and use file manager properties on the zip file to extract the files withe the Archive option.
        Then move the files to /home/pi.
     2) change the properties of buildn1mmdashboard.sh to anyone and execute.
     3) run the command ./buildn1mmdashboard.sh and follow the prompts.